 A FUNCTIONAL MEDICINE APPROACH TO IMPROVING YOUR HEALTH

-Functional Medicine Consultation to explore causes of your ill health and guide you to better health.
-Patients benefit from a comprehensive assessment, including review of previous medical work-ups, and arranging further tests as needed to identify the causes within OHIP and other specialized tests (GI MAP, Genova Diagnostics, Great Plains Laboratory, Spectracell, Nutrigenomix, Doctors Data, etc.)
+A Functional Medicine Consultation explores the root causes of your ill health; and guides you to better health.
+Patients benefit from a comprehensive assessment, including review of previous medical work-ups, and arranging further tests as needed to identify the causes within OHIP and other specialized tests (GI MAP, Genova Diagnostics, Great Plains Laboratory, Spectracell, Nutrigenomix, Doctors Data, etc.).
+Nutrients to address deficiencies and prescriptions as needed.

 Complex Case Management: care-coordination and advocacy